 - The boards are counted in the direction of the “out” connector on the controller board.

 - Different models of IO boards have different numbers of drivers, and MPF will make sure that the numbers work for each type of board. (e.g. a driver number 10 isn’t valid on an 0804 board since that board only has 4 drivers numbered 0-3).

 Also note that prior versions of MPF just numbered all the drivers in one continuous sequence from the first board through the last, but that was confusing.
-You can still do that if you want (in either hex or integer format), but we feel the board-input format is much easier to understand.
+You can still do that if you want (in integer format), but we feel the board-input format is much easier to understand.

 In the Coils (Solenoids) section of the documentation, we talked about how adjusting a coil’s pulse time can affect its strength.
 Adjusting the coil’s pulse times still assumes that 100% power will be applied to that coil during that pulse time.

 However, FAST Pinball controllers allow you to specify the power that’s applied to the coil during the initial pulse time.
 This is similar to the Adjust coil hold power, except it applies to the initial pulse time instead of the extended hold time.

 You can configure the pulse power by adding a